sashasidak/browserstek/README.md

 1) Take my AmmerWallet project and push it in browserstak - done
 2) Write first test for the "abank.apk" - done
 3) Check documentations for include browserstak - done
-4) Try include it - done for aos
+4) Try include it - done (for AOS)
 5) Include it for iOS
+6) Send "Status"
-6) Try modify for run at 2 devices
+7) Try modify for run at 2 devices
-7) Refactor project at 2 applications
+8) Refactor project at 2 applications